 - ICE develops demonstrations and hands-on activities

-- Outreach: ICE organizes laboratory and demo programs and chemistry camps for school children
+- Outreach: ICE organizes demo programs and hands-on chemistry camps for school children

-- Dissemination: ICE disseminates exemplary ideas via publications and kits; we also have online publications in PDF format.
+- Dissemination: ICE disseminates exemplary ideas via kits and publications; we also have online publications in PDF format.

 - Nanoscience: whether teaching or learning about the nanoworld ICE has many resources to get you started